telegraph/swagger-stub/README.md

 # Stub Service

-This application runs a Docker image whihc you pass your swagger file and swagger mappings for.
+This application creates a Docker image to which you pass your swagger file and swagger mappings.
-It will then load those mappings and validate the swagger contract
+The Docker container will load those mappings and validate requests/responses against the swagger contract

 ## Getting started